luetkemj/snail4/NOTES.md

 # Todo

+AI

 - [ ] Improve AI
+- [ ] Monsters pick up things on map if they want them...

+UI

+- [ ] character tab for player stats
+- [ ] display depth in UI
+- [ ] HUD should sort items by proximity to player

+Combat

 - [ ] Weapons should have variable damage
 - [ ] Chance to hit
 - [ ] minimum damage so a hit can't do 0 damage (should always be some sort of a threat even if it's minimal)

+World

+- [ ] some variablility to init rendering of dungeon - not static numbers of entities as we currently have

+Misc

+- [ ] convert wallet to currency on death for monsters
 - [ ] food & drink
 - [ ] shops
-- [ ] some variablility to init rendering of dungeon - not static numbers of entities as we currently have
-- [ ] character tab for player stats
-- [ ] convert wallet to currency on death for monsters
-- [ ] display depth in UI

 # Bugs

 - [ ] items on floor have Wear and Wield actions but you cant actually do them until you pick them up
-- [ ] items in container UI are not sorted

 # Doing